 But what shouldn’t be a yawner to anyone is the claimed weights: 470 grams without brakes, 599 grams with brakes.
 In other words, include brakes (which are said to be beefy) and you come in about 50 grams lighter than the equivalent top brand RV 12 version, and only 8 grams heavier than the top brand RV 10 version binding.

 In terms of upsides and downsides, it appears that the added flexibility and release characteristics of the Vipec come at the price of simplicity.
 Mounting and adjusting the binding looks somewhat tricky.
-One wonders if it could go out of adjustment in the field, and how it’s all going to be for the ever growing DIY segment who do all their ski work themselves.
+One wonders how it’s going to be for the ever growing DIY segment who do all their ski work themselves.
 The official mounting instructions inform on this, so I added a link to those at the bottom of this post.
 All subject to revision of course.

 Indeed, I keep looking at this thing and thinking, will Vipec be the first tech binding certified to the ski touring DIN 13992 standard for touring bindings, formerly only attainable by frame bindings?
 As I’ve mentioned in other blog posts, the first company to get their tech binding DIN certified can rule a huge market share, due to how regular ski shops will favor a binding that could possibly cause fewer legal headaches if someone gets hurt on it.
 Check out the following official PowerPoint slides, they hint at this by using the term DIN instead of RV.